All Episodes

 Why is there so little inaction on Capitol Hill and in Washington in general?

-Well, I think it's uh it's a little bit of all of those reasons, and thank you for writing that book.
+Well, I think it's a little bit of all of those reasons.

-And the bottom line is that the politicians are either in bed and enabling uh China in some fashion.
+And the bottom line is that the politicians are either in bed and enabling China in some fashion.

-They either have some business connection or there's something in their district that they they feel they need to protect uh relative to the the Chinese uh businesses or C CP businesses, uh, or they they don't believe that the China problem is as big as a problem as it is in actuality, uh, or they they just don't care, right?
+They either have some business connection or there's something in their district that they feel they need to protect relative to the Chinese businesses or CCP businesses.

-And you know, anyone that comes up to me and says, Mike, is it really this bad?
+And, you know, anyone that comes up to me and says, Mike, is it really this bad?

 And so what can we do?